gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 | MX    | 407 227    | 147 599   | 61 | 2.759 | 2.0 | 21 |
 | Total | 22 974 330 | 9 103 750 | 63 | 2.523 | 2.0 | 34 |

-: WorldClim 2 climate variables used in the analyses {#tbl:wc_vars}
+: Descripion of the WorldClim 2 climate variables used in the analyses {#tbl:wc_vars}

 | Variable | Description                                                |
 | ------   | ------                                                     |